Ahmed-Arafat10/Git/Git.md

 20. Git cherry-pick :
 ---------------------

-- Used to modify commit history {Not The Best Practice}, regular merge is prefered when it is possible
+- Used to modify commit history {Not The Best Practice}, regular merge is preferred when it is possible

 - When to use cherry-pick : - Deliver hotfix to the end user as fast as possible
                             - Undoing changes and restoring lost commits